PrimeTimeTran/ProfileApp/README.md

 ### Rockets 🔥🚀

-- [ ] Make this your hello world by adding the text to the top.
+- [ ] Make this your React Native Hello World by adding this text to the top.
-- [ ] Make the avatar circular and give it some additional styling such as borders.
+- [ ] Make the avatar circular and give it some additional styling such as a border.
-- [ ] Make name and age appear on the same row.
 - [ ] Space out the 'Hello World', avatar, and descriptions to maximize valuable screenspace.

 ##### It should look like this